 From the right foundation–an open foundation–your technology and culture can scale however you need.
 Expand your possibilities.

 Think agile is just for app dev?

 Think again.
 Here's how enterprise application integration can help your business be more agile.
 Everything you need to know, from API to ESB.

 Compared to monolithic apps, microservices are easier to build, test, deploy, and update.
-That means your business can react faster to new demands, rather than getting stuck in the multiyear “death march” of traditional software development.
+Red Hat believes it is the answer to the question: how can my business react faster to new demands, rather than being stuck in the multiyear “death march” of traditional software development?
 Now, different parts of your development team can work concurrently on your products, in an agile manner, and deliver value to your customers immediately.

 Learn the basics behind microservices, the pros and cons of using them, and check out our on-demand training to learn about building a microservices-based architecture.

 In order for a microservices architecture to work as a functional application, services must constantly request data from each other through messaging.
 Building a service mesh layer into an application simplifies interservice communication, but a microservices architecture may also need to integrate with your legacy applications and other data sources.